BruceEckel/HelloCookieCutter1/Readme.rst

 Voila!
 Instant generated project!

 .. note::

-	**Note**: The project we've created here happens to be Python, but Cookiecutter is just replacing templated items with names it looks up in ``cookiecutter.json``, so you can produce projects of any kind, including projects that aren't programs.
+	The project we've created here happens to be Python, but Cookiecutter is just replacing templated items with names it looks up in ``cookiecutter.json``, so you can produce projects of any kind, including projects that aren't programs.